hftamayo/azuremlproj03/README.md

 ## 2. Project Set Up and Installation
 To run this project on your own Azure Machine Learning Studio environment you should follow the next steps:
-1. Download from this repo the next files: automl.ipynb, hyperparameter_tuning.ipynb, train.py and cad2018.csv, you don't need to clone the entire repo.
+1. Download from this repo the next files: automl.ipynb, hyperparameter_tuning.ipynb, train.py, score.py and cad2018.csv, you don't need to clone the entire repo
-2. Sign in your Azure ML Studio, upload the ipynb files and train.py
+2. Sign in your Azure ML Studio, upload the ipynb and py files
-3. Create a type D2 Compute Instance, you may call it "notebooks"
+3. Create a type DS2_V2 Compute Instance to run the above jupyter notebooks files, you may call it "notebooks"
-4. From the new Compute Instance load Jupyter Notebook framework, from here, before open them load a terminal
+4. From the new Compute Instance load Jupyter Notebook framework.
-5. By the time I run my experiments I need to update some dependencies, so from the terminal run the next command: pip install --upgrade azureml-sdk[notebooks,automl]
-6. Next, open automl.ipynb and run each cell at a time, pay attention to the results
+5. Next, open automl.ipynb and run each cell at a time, pay attention to the results
-7. When step 6 has been finished you may open and run each cell on hyperparameter_tuning.ipynb file; again, pay attention to the results
+6. When step 7 has been finished you may open and run each cell on hyperparameter_tuning.ipynb file; again, pay attention to the results
+7. It is not mandatory to run one file at a time but it is a good idea in order to identify the differences in the processes executed.
 8. If you want to try your own dataset, you may change the objects called: rawdata_homic2018 as well as the target column name in train.py and automl.ipynb
+9. By the time I run my experiments I need to update some dependencies, in case it is your case, open a terminal and run the next command: pip install --upgrade azureml-sdk[notebooks,automl]

 ## 3. Dataset

 ### 3.1 Overview
-The dataset, "cad2018.csv", contains the records of deaths by homicides in El Salvador during 2018, the data is gathered in 7 different offices around the country and monthly is validated by the Statistical Department, where I'm part of it,  of the National Institute of Forensic Science of El Salvador, since 2005 this country has been affected by the increase of deaths related to different way of violence, just in 2018 the official number of deaths related to homicides was 3,346.
+The dataset, "cad2018.csv", contains the records of deaths by homicides in El Salvador during 2018, the data is gathered in 7 different offices around the country and monthly is validated by different data analyst of the Statistics Department of the National Institute of Forensic Science of El Salvador, since 2005 this country has been affected by the increase of deaths related to different way of violence, just in 2018 the official number of deaths related to homicides was 3,346.

-The original dataset has more than 70 columns, for this experiment, I've chosen 7 columns because the other ones didn't have a close relation with the hypothesis I need to test; the information of each column ,and how each was recoded, is the next:
+The original dataset has more than 70 columns; for this experiment, I've chosen 7 columns of them because the other ones didn't have a close relation with the hypothesis I need to test; the information of each column ,and how each was recoded, is the next:

 - id: internal ID field for each record, this is the primary key field. [no recoded]